Controlling access to processes

 - If you are in read-only mode, click on Edit in the upper banner.

-A new row appears. - Click on
+A new line is displayed. - Click on

 in the application ID area and select the process(es) to protect.